0

 If you live in an area that is prone to sudden rainstorms (hellooo, living in the South!) make sure to always pack a rain jacket, even if the forecast only calls for a slight chance of rain.
 Is rain in the forecast?
 Consider wearing rain pants, waterproof boots, and bring an extra pair of socks.

-In summer I stick to my North Face Venture rain jacket as my extra layer.
-In other seasons, I always bring an insulated jacket, like my Patagonia Nano Puff, or a fleece.
+In summer I carry my lightweight Outdoor Research Helium Rain Jacket as my extra layer.
+In colder seasons, I always bring an insulated jacket, like my Patagonia Nano Puff, or a fleece.

 Hiking in Winter?
 Check out my complete guide to winter hiking, including what to wear when hiking in cold weather.